-My advice is simple – purchase ten of the top coins and hold them for a year – Sign up to the newsletter (at the bottom) and I’ll send you a couple of my top picks for coins to invest in.
+My advice is simple – purchase ten of the top coins and hold them for a year.

-If you want to dip your toes into trading cryptocurrency, then my top tip for cryptocurrency trading beginners is to simply invest in Ethereum (Eth).
+If you want to dip your toes into trading cryptocurrency, then my top tip for cryptocurrency trading beginners is to simply split your investment across Bitcoin, Litecoin and Ethereum.